Theopetra/theo-contracts/launchNotes.md

 #### Signing

-Addresses for whitelisting should be hashed using SignerHelper -- A script can be used for this purpose, to itterate over addresses and, in a similar way to that shown below, to create hashes that can then be signed by the `whitelistSigner` as set within `TheopetraAuthority` (when initially deployed, the `whitelistSigner` is the governor):
+Addresses for whitelisting should be hashed using SignerHelper -- A script (scripts/generateSignatures/generateSignatures.ts) is used for this purpose, to itterate over addresses and, in a similar way to that shown below, to create hashes that can then be signed by the `whitelistSigner` as set within `TheopetraAuthority` (when initially deployed, the `whitelistSigner` is the governor):

 ```
 async function setupForDeposit() {